Emily and Berty Mandagie worked in partnership with Visit Idaho to create this Travel Trip.

 Idaho City has a little bit of outdoor adventure for everyone.
 This area of the Boise National Forest provides 60 miles of groomed and ungroomed trails, ranging from easy to challenging.
 There are trails for Nordic skiing, snowshoes, and snowmobiles.

-Pro Tip: You’ll need a parking permit so make sure to purchase a Park N’ Ski Pass online, or at many local businesses.
+Pro Tip: You’ll need to purchase a parking permit online or at a local business.
 You have the option to buy a day pass, three-day pass, or annual pass.

 Play In The Snow